 Best Toddler Utensil

-We feel the Exzact Kids Silverware Set is a good option for experienced toddlers.
-This set is made of stainless steel, a material we believe is healthier, and it provides durability and longevity.
-In fact, we think these forks and spoons will last years, and your little one will most likely outgrow them before they show wear and tear.
-We also appreciate the cutlery's one-piece design (no nooks or crannies for food remnants to hide) and that they are dishwasher-safe.
-We think the engraved dog and bunny is subtle, yet a sweet touch.
-The fork's prongs are less rounded than other contenders in our lineup and easier when piercing tougher foods.
+Similar in appearance to adult silverware, the Exzact Kids Silverware Set is a good option for experienced toddlers.
+It has an engraved dog or bunny on the handle, which is sweet and simple design touch.
+Considering it is made of stainless steel (a material we believe is healthier), it provides durability and longevity.
+In fact, we believe these forks and spoons will last years, and your little one will most likely outgrow them before they show wear and tear.
+We also appreciate the cutlery's one-piece design (no nooks or crannies for food remnants to hide), and they are super easy to clean - toss them into the dishwasher.
+Who doesn't appreciate convenience?
+Unlike other toddler forks that feature round tines, those in this set are not as rounded, making it easier for kids to pierce tough foods.

-The utensils measure about 5.5 inches in length, which is longer than other toddler cutlery in our lineup, yet shorter than adult silverware.
-Nonetheless, we recommend this set to older toddlers, preschoolers, and kids who need silverware until they are ready to transition to adult-size cutlery.
+The utensils measure about 5.5 inches in length, which is smaller than adult silverware but longer than other toddler cutlery in our lineup.
+So, they may seem too big in young tots' hands, which can influence how well your little one can control the tool.
+Therefore, we recommend this set to older toddlers, preschoolers, and kids who need silverware until they are ready to transition to adult-size cutlery.

-The handle design of the Munchkin Raise Toddler Fork and Spoon Set stands out among the contenders as it features a base that keeps the utensil tip off the table and away from germs - even if right side up or upside down.
-We appreciate this innovative design, and we think the stainless steel utensil heads is an advantage as we prefer stainless steel over plastic.
-The utensils adequately fit a toddler's hand, and the handle offers silicone on top for added grip, with plastic on the bottom.
-Also, this set is a top-rack dishwasher-safe product.
+The handle design on the Munchkin Raise Toddler Fork and Spoon Set makes this product stand out among the competition.
+It features a raised design to keep the utensil tip off the table and away from germs (even if the utensil is right-side up or upside down).
+We appreciate this innovative design, and we think the stainless steel utensil heads are an advantage as we prefer stainless steel over plastic.
+The utensils adequately fit a toddler's hand.
+The handle's thickness makes it a nice intermediate size, which can assist grip, especially while your little one is developing self-feeding skills.
+The handle also offers silicone on top for added grip, with plastic on the bottom.
+This set is a top-rack dishwasher-safe product; however, handwashing may keep this product in tip-top shape.

 We think the spoon's shape and size is on the smaller end, plus slightly deep, but believe it sufficiently works for toddler bites.
-Nonetheless, if you appreciate toddler utensils that sport a unique handle that keeps the tip from touching the table, we suggest the Munchkin Raise for children 12 months and up.
+But, if you appreciate a toddler utensil set that sports a unique handle design to keep the tip from touching the table, we suggest the Munchkin Raise for children 12 months and up.

-Crafted for small hands and little eaters, we think the Grabease Ergonomic Baby Utensils are suitable for parents who want to introduce cutlery to their baby (as early as six months-of-age) to teach and encourage self-feeding skills and independence.
-We believe the flower-like barrier serves two advantages.
-It can prevent a baby from putting the fork or spoon too far into their mouth, and it keeps the utensil tip off the table.
+Honestly, the name speaks for itself.
+The Grabease Ergonomic Baby Utensils are crafted for small hands and little eaters, making it a good introductory cutlery option for babies as early as six months of age.
+It can help teach and encourage self-feeding skills and independence.
+The flower-like barrier serves two advantages; it prevents the baby from the fork or spoon too far into their mouth, and it keeps the utensil tip off the table.
 The ergonomic handle is short, stubby, and great for little hands to grab.
-This set also comes with a to-go pouch, making it travel-friendly for meals away from home.
+The one-piece construction makes cleaning more manageable, and it comes with a to-go pouch, making it travel-friendly for meals away from home.

 Dish up with the Kirecoo Fork and Spoon Set.
 This product comes with a hard-shell carrying case, which we think is a perk for families who often travel and enjoy meals away from home.
 We appreciate the stainless steel heads.
 The fork and spoon fit a toddler's hand, and the plastic handles slightly curve, which we think is more pronounced and can help ensure food gets to its intended destination.